Marius Pontmercy: The attack at Gorbeau House

 Marius begins to take an interest in her family, the Jondrettes (who are his neighbors).
 Peering through a crack in the wall, Marius sees Jean Valjean and Cosette talking with Jondrette about returning to give the family money.
 Marius asks Éponine to find Valjean and Cosette's address.
 He tells her that if she does this, he will give her whatever she wants.
 After she leaves, Marius overhears Jondrette talking about robbing and killing Valjean.
 Distressed, Marius visits Javert, who gives him two pistols and instructs him to fire them during the robbery.

-When Valjean returns to Jondrette’s house, Jondrette and Patron-Minette attack and bind Valjean.
+When Valjean returns to Jondrette's house, Jondrette and Patron-Minette attack and bind Valjean.
 Jondrette reveals that his name is actually Thénardier, a fact that shocks Marius.
 He does not want Valjean to die, but does not want to betray the man that "saved" his father at Waterloo.
 Marius surreptitiously warns Thénardier, and Patron-Minette throw a rope ladder out the window and are about to flee when Javert intervenes and arrests them all, except Valjean, who escapes through the window.
 Marius then moves out of the Gorbeau tenement.

 Marius and Cosette

 Marius seeks Cosette after he fell in love with her beauty.
 He assumes her name was "Ursula" after he finds a handkerchief she dropped.
 He finally sees where their house was and visits often, but doesn't really talk to anyone except the guard outside.
 Then, one day, Cosette and Valjean were gone, he asks the guard, but has no idea where they moved.
-Marius used to see them everyday, but now that they were gone, he falls into depression.
+Marius used to see them every day, but now that they were gone, he falls into depression.
 After her release from prison, Éponine seeks out Marius.
 She tells him she found Cosette's address, and leads him to the house.
 Marius, after some days of waiting, decides to write a 15-page love letter to Cosette which she finds hidden under a stone.
 Cosette immediately falls in love and Marius reveals himself as a shadowy figure standing behind her.
 Their shared love blossoms for about six weeks, but Valjean shatters that bliss when he announces to Cosette that they will be leaving for England in a week.
 Cosette tells Marius about the move, causing much distress for the pair.
 Marius goes to Gillenormand to try to reconcile and to get permission to marry Cosette.
 However, after Gillenormand suggests that Marius make Cosette his mistress, Marius storms out of the house, insulted.
-Marius returns to Cosette’s house, but finds the house no longer occupied.
+Marius returns to Cosette's house, but finds the house no longer occupied.
 Advised by a voice (Éponine) that his friends are waiting for him in the rue de la Chanvrerie, he goes to the barricade that the Friends of the ABC have set up, determined to die with them.
 At this point, Marius saw no point in living, as Cosette was to move away.